ancientmech/ChartsForSwiftBasic/README.md

 let data = PieChartData(dataSet: dataSet)
 pieChart.data = data
 pieChart.chartDescription?.text = "Share of Widgets by Type"

+//All other additions to this function will go here

+//This must stay at end of function pieChart.notifyDataSetChanged()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This will set up two basic charts with the default settings from the library.